RKO Albee Theatre

 4 people favorited this theater

-Edward Albee built his grand E.F.
+Edward F. Albee built his grand E.F.
 Albee Theatre on Westminster Street for the E.F.
 Albee Stock Company as World War I was nearing its close.
 The theatre opened on April 21, 1919 as the boys were coming home.
 The exterior of the theatre was Gothic in spirit to complement the style of its next-door neighbor, the lovely Grace Church.
-The Albee Theatre was built on the site occupied by the earlier Nickel Theatre, which had been Providence’s first full-time movie theatre since 1906.
+The Albee Theatre entrance and lobby was built on the site occupied by the earlier Nickel Theatre, which had been Providence’s first full-time movie theatre since 1906.
 Just the Albee’s entrance alone occupied the entire area formerly inhabited by its smaller predecessor.

 Marble was the theme here as in Newport’s Marble House.
 The Albee Theatre had three lobbies, all wainscoated in Skyros marble.
 At the left of the outer lobby there was a massive box-office of the white marble.
 The central lobby had a large marble fireplace.
 There were tiled white marble floors and stairways, a magnificent marble railing at the rear of the audtorium.
 There were finely wrought bronze doors, lush rugs and carpeting, a beautiful Italian room paneled in prelate purple, a material copied in color and design from the vestments of ancient Roman prelates.
 The Albee Theatre was more than a movie palace.
 It was an architectural masterpiece, akin to a papal palazzo.
 No hyperbole is needed.